cacophony-wj/LeS/TROUBLESHOOTING.md

 ### My arms won't go into a binder _or_ my hands are floating outside of my bindings _or_ my gag won't go in my mouth _or_ one of these is true for an NPC.

 First, if you added something, remove it or rerun _Wabbajack._ If you didn't add anything, there's not much I can do. _Devious_ handling of these matters is extremely finicky in its original version on Oldrim and even more so for Special Edition.
 Facial Expressions in Special Edition have always been a problem and the NPC arm / invisible hands problem persists to this day no matter which version you use.
 If you want a more bug-free game, don't use _Devious Devices_ because this is **way** out of Skyrim's purview.

+### My body shows that I'm wearing a Devious Device, I suffer all the effects from it, but it's not in my inventory so I can't remove it!

+Your device bugged out.
+Reload from before you got equipped with it.
+If you don't want these kinds of problems, don't use _Devious Devices._

+### I'm just gonna use debug menus or console commands to remove stuff I don't want on me anymore.

+First, evaluate if _Devious Devices_ is really something you want to play _Skyrim_ with.
+If it is, don't use debug menus or console commands to avoid the purpose of the mod.
+It only makes things worse over time.
+If something is so horribly bugged that you can't do anything at all about it, load your game before the problem appeared.
+If you find yourself doing this a lot, you probably thought _Devious_ was a cool idea for you but it really isn't.

 ###  I'm locked into some gear and I can't move in third person.